Exercise and High Blood Pressure

 So what should you do about it?
 Get moving basically.
 Any kind of activity that keeps your body moving (and that isn’t straining you) will help.
 Even gentle movements are better than just sitting down.
 And if you do have to sit down a lot (due to your job, for example), then make sure to get up every half hour or so for a couple of minutes and move around a bit.

 Exercise and high blood pressure – some tips

 Your exercise regime should reflect your current state of health.
 Don’t overdo it at first.
 Start with small steps and work your way up.
 Even a walk around the block once a day is a good start.
 In fact, walking is an excellent way to lower your blood pressure.

-I prefer to incorporate activities into my daily exercise so I get things done and feel a sense of achievement – as well as helping keep my blood pressure within acceptable ranges.
+I prefer to incorporate activities into my daily exercise so I get things done and feel a sense of achievement – as well as helping keep my blood pressure within an acceptable range.

 Last year I used to walk up the hill behind my house once a day to enjoy breath-taking views of the Bristol channel and the coast of Devonshire.
 The walk up was strenuous and really got my system working.
 My walk back down was relaxing in comparison and allowed my system to recuperate.

 This year I’ve been concentrating on my backyard – getting all the brambles and ferns out with a pickax as well as building a drystone wall to keep the sheep out of my garden.
 I relegate one hour a day to this activity and it’s amazing how much I’ve achieved in such a short time.

 Another sense of satisfaction is when I take my blood pressure.
 It is often below 120/80 these days.
 When you consider I was measuring 190+/115+ just a year ago, and prescription medications didn’t help, I’ve come along way.